 “But may the God of all grace, who called us to His eternal glory by Chris Jesus, after you have suffered a while, perfect, establish, strengthen, and settle you.”

 We now come to the conclusion of 1 Peter (vv.
 10-14).
 This is one of the great benedictions of the Bible.
 Note other great benedictions found in Numbers 6:24-26; Romans 15:5,6, 13; 16:25,27; Ephesians 3:20,21; 1 Thessalonians 3:12,13; 2 Thessalonians 2:16,17; 3:12,13; 1 Timothy 1:17; Jude 24,25; Revelation 1:5,6.

 But may the God of all grace

-Peter concludes his epistle with a prayer.
-This is a prayer in honor of God’s grace.
+Peter concludes his epistle with a prayer in honor of God’s grace.

 We now come to one of God’s great names — “the God of all grace.”
 In 2 Corinthians 1:3, God is called “the God of all comfort.”
 “All” carries the idea of comprehensiveness and universality.
 God’s grace is comprehensive and universal for any need of any believer at any time.
-This means that God has a plan for every situation that you face in life.
-Every problem you encounter, God has a solution for it.
-He has an asset that you need.
+“All grace” means that God has a plan for every situation you face in life and every problem you encounter.
+He has a solution for it.
+God has the asset that you need.

 God has cornered the market on grace.
-God has all kinds of grace for any situation we may face.
+He has all kinds of grace for any situation we may face.
 God has cornered the market on grace and comfort.
-God is the God of all grace both as far as the quality of it and as far as the quantity of it.
+He is the God of all grace both as far as the quality of it and as far as the quantity of it.